-The permed hairstyle is an excellent choice for altering your hair structure and creating waves or curls.
-Perms are great for achieving volume and fullness and the modern approach is a far less damaging process and results in curls that are bouncy and full of movement.
+The permed hairstyle is excellent for altering your hair structure and creating waves or curls.
+Perms are great for achieving volume and fullness, and the modern approach is a far less damaging process and results in bouncy curls and full of movement.
 A permed mullet will be a cute look that will draw attention to your features.

 4. Short Mullet

 Short hair for women is gorgeous.
 The act of cutting off your hair can be freeing and will challenge outdated gender stereotypes.
 At the same time, a short mullet is low-maintenance and easy to care for.
-The length will be short on the top and sides and longer on the back, giving you versatility with how you style the hair.
+The length will be short on the top and sides and longer on the back, giving you versatility with your hairstyle.

 5. Asian Mullet

 Asian hair is generally known to be thick and straight.
-It looks gorgeous, full, and healthy, and can be styled in various ways.
+It looks gorgeous, full, and healthy and can be styled in various ways.
 On straight hair, the cut is more defined.
-The appeal of the mullet is that it is a low-maintenance look that is flattering on most face shapes and can be easily adapted to suit your hair texture.
+The appeal of the mullet is that it is a low-maintenance haircut that is flattering on most face shapes and can be easily adapted to suit your hair texture.

 6. Mohawk Mullet

-The mohawk mullet is a combination of two hairstyles and is the ideal choice for someone who wants to make a statement with their hair.
+The mohawk mullet combines two hairstyles and is ideal for someone who wants to make a statement with their hair.
 It is a look that is defined by a strip of hair running from the front to the back of the head and paired with shaved or faded sides to create a brilliant contrast.
 The mullet part of this hairstyle is created by keeping the back of the hair longer than the front to produce a slight contrast.

 7. 80s Mullet